 HOW TO USE COHORT DISCOVERY

 To utilize this tool researchers must participate one time in a two hour training prior to gaining access.
-Tutorials are offered once a month.
+Tutorials are offered once a month in BICC 120.
 To register please refer to the User Requirements section.

 - Tuesday, June 24, 2014, from 1:00pm to 3:00pm